od-machine/machine-documentation/docs/source/services/ppm/ppm.rst

 PPM
 ===
-A product to provide health insurance policyholders with individualized recommendations for diagnostic testing, promoting preventive and personalized health.
+A product to provide health insurance policy holders with individualized recommendations for diagnostic testing, promoting preventive and personalized health.

 .. image:: ppm_flow.png